 Title attribute can be helpful to expand on the meaning of your navigation label and give your users more context to the link.

 You can provide useful information, such as what users can expect from following the link when users hover over the link to see the title attribute.

 Although WordPress has the option of adding title attribute for Menu items, it’s not visible by default and is hidden behind some options.

 We will start by looking at what title attribute means in WordPress Menu and go through the steps of adding title attributes for menu items.

 I will also discuss if title attribute for Menu items or other general links are really necessary from different perspectives.

-And we can also add an attribute to be shown while hovering over the label and we call that as Title Attribute.
+And we can also add an attribute to be shown while hovering over the label, and we call that a Title Attribute.

-WordPress codex defines these two terms in following way.
+WordPress Codex defines these two terms in the following way.

 - Navigation Label – The label for this particular menu item

 - Title Attribute – The attribute used when displaying the label